Bachelor of Science in Chemical Engineering

 Practical Experience

 • At the College of Engineering and Computer Science, you will find distinctive ongoing research programs that support and encourage your active participation.
-Distinguished faculty work closely with students in research areas like smart materials for healthcare, energy sources conversion and conservation, and rehabilitative and regenerative engineering.
+Distinguished faculty work closely with students in research areas like smart materials for healthcare, materials for energy and sustainibility and rehabilitative and regenerative engineering.

-• The College of Engineering and Computer Science has 20 co-curricular organizations and a tradition of active participation in professional societies like the American Institute of Chemical Engineers.
+• The College of Engineering and Computer Science has 20 co-curricular organizations and a tradition of active participation in professional societies like the American Institute of Chemical Engineers and Engineering World Health.

 • The 5-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in chemical engineering and an MBA from Syracuse University’s Whitman School of Management.